JayantBadlani/ScreenShield/README.md

 That's it!
 With just a few lines of code, you can protect your app's content and prevent it from being recorded or captured by unwanted screen capture mechanisms.

 ### Note: This library is currently under development and not fully tested.
-Contribution is gladly accepted.Note: This library is currently under development and not fully tested.
 Contribution is gladly accepted.

 License